 Backpacking vs Longstay travel insurance

 Our backpacker insurance has been specifically designed for the bargain backpacker.
-If you’re going on a long trip but want a little more cover in your policy it’s worth taking a look at our longstay policies.
+If you’re going on a long trip but want a little more cover in your policy, or if you’re planning a couple of years travelling, it’s worth taking a look at our longstay policies.
 Still available at fantastic prices, wholly customisable with the option of multiple extensions, just with a little more cover included.

 What our customers say